82. Why infrastructure is a bright spot for income and green energy

-Generally, inflation looks at how much these things cost today, compared with 12 months ago.
-Therefore, when inflation is 4%, this means prices are 4% more than the previous year.
+It’s looking at how much these things cost today, compared with 12 months ago.
+So, when inflation is 4%, it means prices are 4% higher than the previous year.

 Every month, the ONS collates around 180,000 prices of 700 items.
-This is referred to as the ‘shopping basket’ of commonly-used goods and services.
-The quantities, also referred to as the ‘weight’, of the various items in the basket are chosen to reflect their importance in the typical household budget.
+This is referred to as the ‘shopping basket’ and is supposed to represent a typical family’s spending.

-By comparing movements in the cost of this basket, the ONS calculates what is known as the Consumer Prices Index, or CPI.
+But by comparing movements in the cost of this basket year after year, the ONS can calculate what is known as the Consumer Prices Index, or CPI.
 This is used as the measure of inflation.

 The ideal scenario is for inflation to be low and stable.
-When it’s running at a high level it means that incomes can’t keep pace with the rising costs of living.
+When it’s running at a high level, it means that incomes can’t keep pace with the rising costs of living – hence the cost-of-living crisis in 2022 and 2023.
 This is why the UK Government sets the Bank of England the target of keeping inflation at 2%.
-If it misses this target – by one percentage point either side – it has to explain itself.

 Traditionally, the Bank’s way of controlling inflation is through interest rates.
 This means the cost of borrowing goes up and that has the effect of stopping people spending so much.